awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 ### Multi\-Master Cluster Architecture<a name="aurora-multi-master-architecture"></a>

  Multi\-master clusters have a different architecture than other kinds of Aurora clusters\.
-In multi\-master clusters, all DB instances have read\-write capability\.
+In multi\-master clusters, all DB instances have read/write capability\.
 Other kinds of Aurora clusters have a single dedicated DB instance that performs all write operations, while all other DB instances are read\-only and handle only `SELECT` queries\.
 Multi\-master clusters don't have a primary instance or read\-only Aurora Replicas\.

  Your application controls which write requests are handled by which DB instance\.
 Thus, with a multi\-master cluster, you connect to individual instance endpoints to issue DML and DDL statements\.
 That's different than other kinds of Aurora clusters, where you typically direct all write operations to the single cluster endpoint and all read operations to the single reader endpoint\.

  The underlying storage for Aurora multi\-master clusters is similar to storage for single\-master clusters\.
 Your data is still stored in a highly reliable, shared storage volume that grows automatically\.
 The core difference lies in the number and type of DB instances\.
-In multi\-master clusters, there are *N* read\-write nodes\.
+In multi\-master clusters, there are *N* read/write nodes\.
 Currently, the maximum for *N* is 2\.

  Multi\-master clusters have no dedicated read\-only nodes\.
 Thus, the Aurora procedures and guidelines about Aurora Replicas don't apply to multi\-master clusters\.
 You can temporarily make a DB instance read\-only to place read and write workloads on different DB instances\.
 To do so, see [Using Instance Read\-Only Mode](#using-instance-read-only-mode)\.